kabirkhanna85/kabirkhanna85.github.io/_pages/about.md

 Hey all 👋🏾 !
 I’m Kabir, a second year PhD student at UMass Amherst.
 I work with [Prof. Romain Vasseur](https://blogs.umass.edu/rvasseur/) on topics related to quantum dynamics using tools from quantum computing quantum information theory.
 I am broadly interested in all things quantum condensed matter theory.

-As far as theoretical physicists go, I have a rather  academic background.
-I graduated with a bachelor’s in [Engineering Design](https://ed.iitm.ac.in/) and a master’s in [Quantum Science & Technology](https://quantum.iitm.ac.in/programmes/) from the [Indian Institute of Technology Madras](https://www.iitm.ac.in/) (IITM) in July 2022.
+As far as theoretical physicists go, I have a rather unorthodox academic background.
+I did my undergraduate degree in [Engineering Design](https://ed.iitm.ac.in/) with an integrated master’s in [Quantum Science & Technology](https://quantum.iitm.ac.in/programmes/) from the [Indian Institute of Technology Madras](https://www.iitm.ac.in/) (IITM) in July 2022.

-I also hold an [MSc in Mathematical and Theoretical Physics](https://www.ox.ac.uk/admissions/graduate/courses/msc-mathematical-and-theoretical-physics) from the [University of Oxford](https://www.ox.ac.uk/), a short yet intense course in theoretical physics.
-You can find the list of courses offered [here](https://drive.google.com/file/d/1BhJ5_GwTvyxnIryoCewyi_9W5hqgMzjX/view?usp=sharing).
+I pivoted to physics after this, doing an [MSc in Mathematical and Theoretical Physics](https://www.ox.ac.uk/admissions/graduate/courses/msc-mathematical-and-theoretical-physics) from the [University of Oxford](https://www.ox.ac.uk/), a short yet intense course.
+You can find the list of modules offered [here](https://drive.google.com/file/d/1BhJ5_GwTvyxnIryoCewyi_9W5hqgMzjX/view?usp=sharing).

 <!-- Recently my interests have shifted towards studying quantum information theoretic aspects in condensed matter physics.
 This is the broad area of my dissertation at Oxford. -->

-Besides physics, I like to learn languages (so I can mispronounce things in five different languages), geek out about coffee like it’s a dissertation topic, hang my queen in an effort to "play chess," and, on the rare occasion I pick up my guitar, end up with a broken string at the end of it.
+Outside of physics, I like to learn languages (mostly to mispronounce things with confidence in five countries), geek out about coffee like it’s a dissertation topic, hang my queen in a valiant effort to “play chess,” and, on the rare occasion I pick up my guitar, break a string out of sheer excitement.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.